-Trinity’s entities from south Florida, to LA, to Camp Timber-lee in Wisconsin, to the Bannockburn campus are each facing significant losses of revenue.
-These losses are multi-faceted, from loss of revenue from summer events at Timber-lee camp and our Bannockburn campus, to offering students credits and refunds for prorated room and board charges.
+Trinity’s entities from south Florida, to LA, to Camp Timber-lee in Wisconsin, to the Deerfield campus are each facing significant losses of revenue.
+These losses are multi-faceted, from loss of revenue from summer events at Timber-lee camp and our Deerfield campus, to offering students credits and refunds for prorated room and board charges.
 Recruitment efforts face unique challenges, and some students that were intending to continue their education in the fall have indicated their financial situation will no longer allow them to do so.

 How has Trinity attempted to reduce its budget in the last year and since the onset of the COVID-19 health crisis?

 In the last year, Trinity has taken significant steps to reduce organizational expenses, most notably with the restructuring of staff in September 2019, including the reduction of nearly 40 positions.
 Trinity’s faculty voluntarily contributed $163,000 to support Trinity in the fall term, which the Board of Regents matched 3:1.
 Since the outbreak of COVID-19, Trinity has pared down certain campus functions to a minimum, including food service and events services.
 Over a dozen staff have been repurposed for all or part of their work to a new area.
 Several part time roles with Trinity are now operating with reduced schedules.